 Student Appointment and Reimbursement

 Award holders will be hired as undergraduate research assistants.
-Supervisors will be reimbursed after the student appointment ends (in September or October 2025).
+More information about how to set up an appointment in Workday will be provided in April.
+Supervisors will be reimbursed after the student appointment ends (in the Fall).

 Have Questions?